 All this makes discussion on the administrative structure of the State difficult.
 In practice, there is the long-lasting issue of how to move fast when there is a window of opportunity.
 The Foreign Ministries of Governments are equipped to move fast and usually have lines of communication to the intelligence services and the military.
 The Foreign Ministry usually also has contacts to “think tanks” and university research departments in its country.
 The problem is that for an issue such as the internal administrative structure of the Cameroon, most Foreign Ministries will turn a blind eye, having other problems on their mind.

 The Vatican may be kept well informed as the Roman Catholic Bishops have called for mediation.
-However, a good deal of the leadership in
+However, a good deal of the leadership in Cameroon are Protestants and may not look kindly on Catholic leadership on the issue.

 Expertise on Cameroon is usually found in university departments but which have no direct links to NGOs.
 Moreover, the university-based expertise on Cameroon is mostly found in France but that is largely focused on the French-speaking part of the country.
 The specialized knowledge on the English-speaking part of Cameroon is mostly in the Nigerian universities and is relatively rare.
 How to pull together non-governmental capacity is even more difficult than from within the U.N. system.